xepoctpat/hello-world/README.md

 # hello-world

-Jovan Davidovic - Front End Developer in making and a wizard in general.
+Jovan Davidovic -  a wizard in general.